nosairabor/nosairabor/README.md

 ### Hi there 👋

 I am Nosa Irabor, a frontend web developer.
-I make excellent web applications with beautiful and user-friendly interfaces using majorly CSS & React✨.
+I make excellent web applications with beautiful and user-friendly interfaces majorly with CSS & React.js✨.
 I am also a professional guitarist🎸.

 About me:
 - 👨‍🎓 I am a Computer science student.